I was going to write about something else this week; something more lighthearted than lewd remarks made by a person running for office.

 London living with lady Sarah

-This is a Business, Freelancers, Environment and Technology Blog.
+This is a Business, Wildlife, Environment and Technology Blog.

 The ramblings of a retiree who cycles and cooks in France